TUDelft-MUDE/book/book/numerical_methods_for_PDEs/diffusion_equation.md

 Central differences is an example of a **two-sided** approximation and we will see that, for a sufficiently small value of $\Delta x$, this approximation leads to a more accurate numerical solution of the diffusion equation than a one-sided approximation.
 This does not necessarily imply that one-sided approximations are not appropriate.
-For instance, for *advective* transport, it may be appropriate to use either the forward or backward approximation.
+For instance, for *advective* transport, it may be appropriate to use either the forward or backward scheme.
 This will be discussed later on.

 :::{card} Exercise

-Show that the backward and centred finite difference approximations are accurate to $\Delta x$ and $\Delta x^2$, respectively.
+Show that the backward and centred finite difference schemes are accurate to $\Delta x$ and $\Delta x^2$, respectively.

 ```{admonition} Solution
 :class: tip, dropdown